cncf/wg-serverless/whitepapers/serverless-overview/README.md

 **Functions-as-a-Service**

 FaaS describes the core functionality of a platform to run functions provided by the end user on demand.
-It’s a core component of a serverless platform, which includes the additional quality-of-service features that manage functions on behalf of the user including autoscale and billing.
+It’s a core component of a serverless platform, which includes the additional quality-of-service features that manage functions on behalf of the user including auto scale and billing.

 **Invocation**